jfkenna/dynamic-vector-clocks/README.md

 [INFO   ] [GL          ] Texture max units <16>
 [INFO   ] [Window      ] auto add sdl2 input provider
-[INFO   ] [Window      ] virtual keyboard not allowed, single mode, not docked Combined env and argv config: {'CLIENT_WORKER_THREADS': '1', 'PROTOCOL_PORT': '9876', 'REGISTRY_PROTOCOL_PORT': '9877', 'ENABLE_PEER_SERVER': '0', 'ENABLE_NETWORK_DELAY': '1', 'MOCK_NETWORK_DELAY_MIN': '100', 'MOCK_NETWORK_DELAY_MAX': '2500', 'CLIENT_LISTEN_IP': '127.0.0.1'}
+[INFO   ] [Window      ] virtual keyboard not allowed, single mode, not docked Combined env and argv config: {'CLIENT_WORKER_THREADS': '1', 'PROTOCOL_PORT': '9876', 'REGISTRY_PROTOCOL_PORT': '9877', 'ENABLE_PEER_SERVER': '0', 'ENABLE_NETWORK_DELAY': '0', 'MOCK_NETWORK_DELAY': '5', 'CLIENT_LISTEN_IP': '127.0.0.1'}
 Enter peer IPs/hostnames [enter 'finished' or 'f' to continue] Enter hostname: 127.0.0.2
 Added peer at 127.0.0.2
 Enter hostname: f
+Could not establish connection for peer 127.0.0.2 Proceeding without it
+STARTED WITH NO PEERS
+[s0] Started
 Client listening at 127.0.0.1 on port 9876
-Process ID is 4ef09c8a-f962-48f4-a161-72f748201046 [a0] Started
+Process ID is 127.0.0.1
-[w0] Started
-[s0] Started
+[a0] Started
-Error connecting to adr: <class 'OSError'>
-Failed to broadcast message to any of our peers.
-We may be disconnected from the network...
-Failed to send HELLO message to any of our peers.
-Registering and starting with an empty clock connecting to the network, please wait...
-[INFO   ] [Base        ] Start application main loop [INFO   ] [GL          ] NPOT texture support is available
+waiting for at least one other peer to establish connection...
 ```

 Other clients/peers that wish to connect to the network will need to be connected in a similar fashion - and **with a different IP/hostname**.